 Students participating give full consent to use their images, photos and/or videos to B’nai Brith for promotional purposes.

-The students whose submissions place in the Top 10, along with two parents, will be invited to attend the awards ceremony to be held in September 2022.
+The students whose submissions are chosen as finalists, along with two parents, will be invited to attend the awards ceremony to be held in Fall 2024.

-The team at B’nai Brith Canada will make the initial selection of the top 10 books per region.
+The team at B’nai Brith Canada will make the initial selection of the top books per region.
 There will be a regional judging panel for Calgary, Edmonton, Winnipeg, Toronto & Montreal.
-This panel will identify 5 of the top 10 finalists (1 finalist per region).
-The other 5 places will be filled with the top 5 nationally, regardless of city.
+This panel will identify the finalists for their respective region.
+The other finalists will be filled with the top books nationally, regardless of city.

-The top ten national finalists will be judged by a national judging panel who will choose first-, second- and third-place national winners.
+The finalists will be judged by a national judging panel who will choose first, second and third place national winners.

 The bilingual judging process reviews the following criteria: originality, creativity, artistic and writing skills, clarity of the message, and the relatability of the story to the audience.